Running a Tournament¶

 Once you’ve got all the results entered and confirmed, you’re ready to progress to the next round.
 This can be done by going to the Results area, and then using the Advance to Next Round button.

-When you advance to the next round, if you’ve enabled public results, the results for the current round (which is now the previous round) will be release to the public unless the round is marked as “silent” in the database.
+When you advance to the next round, if you’ve enabled public results, the results for the current round (which is now the previous round) will be released to the public unless the round is marked as “silent” in the database.
 So if you’re careful about when results should be released, don’t change the current round until you’re ready to release those results.

 There is a design assumption that you will always want to release results for non-silent rounds before you start working on the draw for the next round.
 If this isn’t true for you, please get in touch with us so that we know.
 The workaround is to make all rounds silent, then unsilent them when you’re ready to release results.